Last updated on October 7, 2022 by Wandering our World

 Beautifully tucked away from the hustle and bustle of Walton Street, this 19th-century pub boasts French themed décor, and combines English pub classics with French cuisine and great ale.
 This family-run pub has plenty of character, along with a warm friendly vibe.

 It’s a famous eating place in Oxford’s Jericho area, and is also dog-friendly and has a small but good selection of wine, as well as some unique French gins.
-We recommend trying their Coq Au Vin, whilst their crepes are to die for.
+We recommend trying their Coq Au Vin, whilst their crepes are fantastic.